Mental issues make for much more complicated claims because they are less apparent.

 Seek Legal Help from a St. Louis Accident Lawyer

 There is a thin line that separates PTSD and TBI.
 Victims of severe car accidents can suffer both traumatic brain injury and post-traumatic stress disorder.
-Getting the right diagnosis is extremely important not just to receive the correct treatment but also to make a claim for compensation.
+Getting the right diagnosis is extremely important not just to receive the correct treatment but also to make a compensation claim.
 Legal issues surrounding TBI and PTSD can be complex.
-Seek legal help from a St. Louis automobile accident attorney.
-Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.